 carry out fraud checks;

-analyse and improve the information we hold (including about your interactions with our service); and
+analyse and improve the information we hold (including about your interactions with our service); and run surveys.

 Where we use another organisation, we still control your personal information.
 And we have strict controls in place to make sure it’s properly protected.